 Regional anesthesia is also known as a nerve block.
 It involves injecting an anesthetic around certain nerves to numb a large area of the body.
 You will have sedation with regional anesthesia to keep you relaxed and comfortable.

 What to expect the day of your heart valve replacement

-You will likely be admitted to the hospital the day before your heart valve replacement surgery.
+You will be admitted to the hospital the day before your heart valve replacement surgery.
 For minimally invasive procedures, you will probably report to the hospital the morning of your surgery.
-Before your surgery, you can generally expect to:
+The day of your surgery, you can generally expect to: